DworkinLab/Bio720/README.md

 [For Brian's section](http://helix.mcmaster.ca/720.html).
 This will have pertinent links to Brian's section of the course.

-[R tutorial screencasts](https://github.com/DworkinLab/Bio720/blob/master/Introduction_to_R.md).
-A link to the playlist for screencasts I have put together for the `R` tutorials.
+[R tutorials and screencasts](https://github.com/DworkinLab/Bio720/blob/master/Introduction_to_R.md).
+A link to the exercises, in-class activities, playlists for screencasts I have put together for the `R` tutorials.
+I will also be putting assignments up here.
 I will be adding more as the semester progresses.
 Mostly we will be using the excellent [Datacamp](https://www.datacamp.com/) online interactive 'courses' for the introductory stuff, and moving on from there.

 ## Readings
 Week 1 - BDS Chapter 1, Chapter 2 pages 21-30, Chapter 3 pages 37-45, Chapter 4 pages 57-59.